alternyxx/neuralnyx/README.md

 The optimizer specifies how the weights are tweaked. epochs (or iterations) specify how many times the neural network will go over the given data.
 And verbose specifies whether the cost of an epoch will be printed.
 There are also many other fields (currently doesnt matter).
-But these three fields are most important, especially for this example.
+But these three fields are most important to know, especially for this example.
 ```rust
 let training = TrainingOptions {
     optimizer: Optimizer::Adam(0.001),